justengel/continuous_threading/README.md

   * ContinuousThread - Run a function continuously in a loop (It is suggested sleep is called periodically if no I/O)
   * PausableThread - Continuous thread that can be stopped and started again.
   * OperationThread - Thread that will run a calculation in a separate thread with different data.
+  * PeriodicThread - Thread that runs a function periodically at a given interval.

 ## Thread context manager